 Good corporate governance is important to ensure value creation over time, and to increase people's trust in the Company.
-This statement describes the corporate governance principles adopted by Gjensidige Forsikring ASA ("Gjensidige"), and is prepared in accordance with the Norwegian Accounting Act § 3-3 b and the Norwegian Code of Practice for Corporate Governance issued by the Norwegian Corporate Governance Board (NUES).
-The Code of Practice is available at www.nues.no.
+This statement describes the corporate governance principles adopted by Gjensidige Forsikring ASA ("Gjensidige"), and is prepared in accordance with the Norwegian Accounting Act § 2-9 and the Norwegian Code of Practice for Corporate Governance issued by the Norwegian Corporate Governance Board (NUES).
+This statement is available at the company's web page www.gjensidige.com.